Ianokane1/Vim-Vigor/README.md

 - Allow the customer to enter payment information securely

 ### Phase 2
-- Add other health related products
+- Add other health-related products
 - Add the ability for superusers to send our emails to newsletter subscribers
-- Filter category by the key word
+- Filter category by the keyword

 <a name="structure"></a>